zgstumpf/java-settings/README.md

+`settings/`: Contains desirable IntelliJ IDEA CE IDE settings.
+Can be imported into IntelliJ to take effect.

-This is an example global Maven settings file that ensures an IDE can access JavaDocs for classes, methods, fields, etc.
+`settings.xml`: Example global Maven settings file that ensures an IDE can access JavaDocs for classes, methods, fields, etc. File location: `~/.m2/`.
+In IntelliJ, open the Maven window and make sure the profile `with-sources` is checked.

-File location: `~/.m2/`

-In IntelliJ IDEA, open the Maven window and make sure the profile `with-sources` is checked.
 Click `Download Sources and/or Documentation`.